johnwatkins0/postcss-javascript-mixins/README.md

 ## Usage

-In the CSS, include an at rule with the `js-mixin` keyword followed by parentheses containing the path to the JS file generating CSS.
-Optionally, also add a set of declarations that will be passed as an object to the JS function.
+In your CSS, include an at rule with the `js-mixin` keyword followed by parentheses with the path to the JS file generating CSS.
+Optionally, you may give the at rule a set of declarations that will be passed as an object to the JS function.

 The file path resolves from the project root (i.e. the location of postcss.config.js and/or package.json).
 This can be overriden with the `rootDir` option passed via the PostCSS configuration (see below).